HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 #### Observation Identification

 The [IHE SDC/eCC on FHIR Observation](StructureDefinition-ihe-sdc-ecc-Observation.html) profile requires Observation.identifier to be used and supported.
 Observations should be identified using the IHE SDC `Question/@instanceGUID` to the `Observation.identifier`.
 The @instanceGUID will uniquely identify this Observation.
-Observations should refernece a patient, the practitioner, a date, and be attached to a DiagnosticReport to ensure provenance of the resource.
+Observations should reference a patient, the practitioner, a date, and be attached to a DiagnosticReport to ensure provenance of the resource.

 Said DiagnosticReport should conform to the The [IHE SDC/eCC on FHIR DiagnosticReport](StructureDefinition-ihe-sdc-ecc-DiagnosticReport.html) profile.